 Decisions made by the Student Community Standards Committee or the Conduct Administrator or designee will be final, and sanctions implemented, pending the normal appeal process, described subsequently.
 The Conduct Administrator or designee has the authority to stay implementation of sanctions pending the appeal, at his or her discretion.

 Informal Hearings Procedures

-For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see the section Special Procedural Provisions for Sexual Misconduct and Other Sensitive Issues of this Catalog.
+For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see Special Procedural Provisions for Sexual Misconduct and Other Sensitive Issues located in this section of the Catalog.
 For minor violations (or admitted serious violations), the Conduct Administrator or designee will, upon receipt of a written response from the accused student, schedule a hearing.

 - Informal hearings will be heard by the Conduct Administrator or designee and will be non-adversarial and conversational in nature.

 - Written notice of the time, date, and location of the hearing will be sent to the accused student at least two (2) business days prior to the informal hearing date and time.
 The accused student may additionally be notified in person, by telephone, or by email.
 Students may waive the two (2) day notice requirement if they prefer an expedited hearing.